o3de/o3de.org/content/docs/user-guide/features/engine/memory-management.md

 These rules apply to global static variables, function local static variables, and containers\.

-**Reason:** Lumberyard manages the memory of its classes and container types using the AZ memory allocator system\.
+**Reason:** O3DE manages the memory of its classes and container types using the AZ memory allocator system\.
 However, class static variables and containers can attempt to use the AZ memory allocator system before it is created or after it no longer exists\.
 Keep in mind the following:
 + On application startup or when a gem is loaded, if a static variable attempts to use the AZ system allocator before the AZ system allocator has been created, a crash can occur\.
 + On shutdown, if a static variable attempts to deallocate from the AZ system heap when the AZ system allocator no longer exists, a crash can occur\.